Leonard Boyle

 In 1984 he was appointed Prefect of the Vatican Library by Pope John Paul II.
 Boyle set about the digitization of the library's many manuscripts.
 Boyle employed women for the first time as part of the library's staff.
 In 1987, he was made an Officer of the Order of Canada.

-In 1997, he was ousted as Prefect after his dealings with some American fund-raising associates resulted in lawsuits involving the Vatican.
+In 1997, he was involved in a lawsuit regarding the legality of reproductions of Vatican manuscripts.
+Boyle was exonerated, but the case took its toll on his health.

+Boyle was living with emphysema and cancer and died on October 19, 1999.
+He is buried at the San Clemente al Laterano.